iterative/katacoda-scenarios/tutorials/versioning/step5.md

    cache.

-   Metrics on the other hand are small outputs of the command, so they are tracked with GIT, instead of storing them in cache.
+   Metrics on the other hand are small outputs of the command, so they are tracked with Git, instead of storing them in cache.

    The option `-f train.dvc` gives the name of the file where this stage is saved.
 It is created after the command is finished